GISMentors/geopython-english/vectors/ogr.rst

 OGR-Python interface is abstract API on top of original classes and methods of original C++ code.
-Also because of this, some approaches seem complicated, compared native Python code, like e.g. Fiona.
+Also because of this, some approaches seem complicated, compared native Python code, like e.g. :doc:`Fiona <fiona>`.

 Documentation: http://www.gdal.org/ogr\_apitut.html